-Unless a customer is really upset for some reason, they won’t always have the time to drop you their assessment of your service or product.
-It’s upon you to therefore ask them for it from time to time, because you’ll want to get occasional snapshots of what patrons think about your offerings.
+Unless a customer is really upset for some reason, they won’t always have the time to send you their feedback on your service or product.
+It’s up to you to ask them for it from time to time, because you’ll want to get occasional snapshots of what customers think about your offerings.
 Periodic satisfaction surveys also help you learn how the experience of repeat customers changes over time.

 To gather customer feedback via surveys, consider asking them through email, mail, or over the phone to gauge their experience with your business, preferably on a weighted scale.